 The early church leaders believed and taught Sola Scriptura.
 One was Irenaeus, who amazingly wrote a letter titled Against Heresy.

-Irenaeus would go on to successfully refute the Gnostics' claim, that not only were they and they alone able and capable of interpreting Scripture, but that the Bible was not sufficient for all areas of doctrine.
-Yet, incredibly, centuries later, this argument was now reversed with Rome replacing the Gnostics and Bible believing Christians replacing Irenaeus!
+Irenaeus would go on to successfully refute the Gnostics' claim, that not only were they and they alone able and capable of interpreting Holy Scripture, but that the Bible was not sufficient for all areas of doctrine.
+Yet, incredibly, centuries later, this argument was now reversed with Rome replacing the Gnostics, and Bible-believing Christians replacing Irenaeus!

 Tragically, the Catholic church gives the Bible mere lip service:

-Yet the same church, that quickly shatters all faith of apostolic authority in Holy Scripture, will fight tooth and nail when it comes to their favourite passages.
+Yet the same church that thinks nothing of shattering one's faith of apostolic authority in Holy Scripture will fight tooth and nail when it comes to their favourite passages being legitimate.

 Imagine having a conversation with a church leader in Corinth or Galatia, say the early second century.
-After the pleasantries are finished, you are told that one must keep the Jewish feasts and even have your son's circumcised.
-You obviously object to this, only to be told that this leader once knew Paul and Peter and as a faithful disciple has "apostolic authority."
-With the Apostles now dead, how on earth would you be expected to know if he was telling you the truth or not?
+After the pleasantries are finished, you are told that one must keep the Jewish feasts, and even have your son circumcised if you wish to be saved from your sins.
+You obviously object to this, only to be told that this leader once knew Paul and Peter, and as a faithful disciple has "apostolic authority."
+With the apostles now dead, how on earth would you be expected to know if he was telling you the truth or not?
 Without the word of God, one is totally blind to the truth of God's will.

 Paul commended the Bereans in Acts for examining him and what he said in light of Scripture.